 Shopping for a college has become more complex.
 The cost of college is increasing

 nationwide, and due to this colleges have become creatively competitive.
 They want your business and to gain it they’re marketing their tuition at sticker cost.
-According to an NPR Planet Money Article
+According to Forbes

 Your net college cost is the final amount you’ll pay.
-It’s the sticker cost minus your awards (scholarships, grants and financial aid).
+It’s the sticker price minus your awards (scholarships, grants and financial aid).
 Typically, you’ll start receiving financial aid packets

 from your top colleges in the spring semester of your high-school senior year—this is where your net college cost will be detailed.

 What are the student retention and transfer rates?